dustinpfister/blog_posts/_posts/canvas-arc.md

 ### 7.1 - The canvas arc method in an animation

 In this canvas animation example I am updating two variables that have to do with changing the starting and ending radian values when calling the canvas arc method in a draw method that is called on each frame tick.

+The basic structure of a canvas animation or any kind of canvas project will likely include at least some kind of state that is updated on each frame tick, and a method that draws that state to the canvas.
+There are other ways of course that involve clumping everything together, developers do have all kinds of different coding styles when it comes to making a project after all.
+However I think it is a good idea to make at least some kind if effort to break things down when I start to get into something that is a little advanced.

 ```html
 <html>